 To determine the true value of a Nat.
 20 roll, roll again.
 Subtract 10 from this second roll, then divide by two.
 Add the result to your initial Nat.
 20 skill check.
 This is your final result.
 If your critical over-roll was also a Nat.
 20, instead add the full value (20 plus your skill modifier) to your initial skill check (Which should also be 20 plus your skill modifier) then start again at the beginning of this paragraph.

 Here, I'm somewhat stealing and adjusting a concept from other editions of DND.
 The basic concept is that you as players may be rewarded with something called 'Inspiration Dice'.
 These are dice of some magnitude, IE d4, d6, d8, etc. that players may apply to any roll they want for an additional bonus.
 These dice will most often be rewards for particularly well performed social encounters, for an especially innovative idea, or an interaction in which a PC performed remarkably well to character (Protip, it helps if your character has a defined identity for this, rather than being lumpy oatmeal).
+See here for a way to reliably gain inspiration dice.
 The score on the dice you get is entirely dependent upon what the DM thinks is appropriate at the time.

 For example, if Liam is making an important stealth check, but only rolls a 3, and with his +7 Modifier, only ends up with a 10 total on his stealth, he may choose to utilize one of his inspiration dice.
 Liam got a d10 Inspiration dice last time he played for an especially well role-played encounter with an NPC, he decides to utilize this for his roll.
 He lets the DM know he's going to use this inspiration, and rolls the d10 and gets a 8 on the roll, great!
 He adds this to his stealth for a total of 18 on his stealth check, much better than his previous measly 10.

 Should you wish to play an evil character, that option is available, but only hesitantly.
 DND is, at its heart, a group venture.
 Evil PCs who disrupt group cohesion to an excessive extent will be dealt with in and out of the game at the discretion of the GM.
-This includes theft from other members of the party, needless or senseless back-stabbing, etc. In addition, do not assume that since you are PCs and members of the group of adventurers that your character will be immune to repercussions should they decide to break the laws of the land.
+This includes theft from other members of the party, needless or senseless back-stabbing, etc. While the occasional bit of such things can make for interesting roleplay experiences, constant or pointless engagement in creating party strife isn't fun for anyone.
+In addition, do not assume that since you are PCs and members of the group of adventurers that your character will be immune to repercussions should they decide to break the laws of the land.

 Should anyone choose to play an Anti-Paladin, be warned that in my game, Anti-Paladins are made distinct from the default Paizo version through one key feature — Anti-Paladins are Lawful Evil, not Chaotic Evil.
 Any spells or abilities of the default class that specifies Chaos are altered to Law, and vice-versa.
 Anti-Paladins follow a strict code of Law, and accept the tenets of their deity to the letter, to the best of their ability.
 Straying from this path will cause the loss of Anti-Paladin abilities in the same way that a Paladin who broke their code might.